-(a).
-Every rental unit shall be maintained in a safe, sanitary, and habitable condition and in compliance with any standards or requirements imposed by state or local statutes, codes, ordinances, or other laws applicable to rental housing, including, but not limited to the current City Housing Code and the state Fire Code.
-In addition, for basement living units, or sleeping rooms below the ground floor, an egress window meeting the requirements of the Uniform Building Code, or another acceptable means of exit must be provided.
-Additionally, site conditions constituting a nuisance as described in this Article or elsewhere in the City Code shall be considered a violation of the Maintenance Standards of this Ordinance.
+- (a).
+Every rental unit shall be maintained in a safe, sanitary, and habitable condition and in compliance with any standards or requirements imposed by state or local statutes, codes, ordinances, or other laws applicable to rental housing, including, but not limited to current applicable Housing Code, Minnesota Building Code and the state Fire Code.
+In addition, for basement living units, or sleeping units below the ground floor, an egress window meeting the requirements of the Minnesota Building Code, or another acceptable means of exit must be provided.
+Additionally, site conditions constituting a nuisance as described in this Article or elsewhere in the City Code shall be considered a violation of the Maintenance Standards of this Ordinance. - (b).
+Responsibilities of occupants. - (i) Occupants of a rental unit shall not remove any smoke or CO detectors or remove the batteries powering the said detectors or render them inoperable in any other way.
+Owners shall make good faith efforts to regularly replace batteries or inoperable detectors and must, within two (2) days of receiving notice from an occupant of a rental unit, replace expired batteries or inoperable detectors. - (ii) Occupants of a rental unit shall store and dispose of their rubbish, garbage, refuse and any other waste in accordance with their lease or rental agreement and the City Ordinance.

-(b).
-Each Premises-shall comply with parking requirements in City Code, particularly Article 74-V and 86-VI,

-- (i) Occupants of a rental unit shall not remove any smoke or CO detectors or remove the batteries powering the said detectors or render them inoperable in any other way.
-Owners shall make good faith efforts to regularly replace batteries or inoperable detectors and must, within two (2) days of receiving notice from an occupant of a rental unit, replace expired batteries or inoperable detectors. - (ii) Occupants of a rental unit shall store and dispose of their rubbish, garbage, refuse and any other waste in accordance with their lease or rental agreement and the City

-Ordinance.
 Occupants shall not accumulate any of the above on the property except within the garbage enclosure if provided on the premises.
 Occupants who fail to comply with this section may be subject to applicable remedies under the lease or rental agreement.
 At no time does the failure of the occupants to comply with this section waive the property owners' duty for the property to comply with applicable state and local laws or regulations.